Chapter 22. Spring.NET Web Framework

 </html>

-As you can see from the above code, the master page defines the overall layout for the page, in addition to four content placeholders that other pages can override.
+In the preceding code, the master page defines the overall layout for the page, in addition to four content placeholders that other pages can override.
 The master page can also include default content within the placeholder that will be displayed if a derived page does not override the placeholder.

 <%@ Register TagPrefix="spring" Namespace="Spring.Web.UI.Controls" Assembly="Spring.Web" %>